Free family chore chart templates that will get your family to do their chores. Your life is about to get easier!

 Excel Chore Chart

 This Excel chart has a tab for each family member (see instructions below on how to add members and change the names).
 There is a chore list (that you can edit) that appears for each block of time.
-Each chore is colored with the same color.
+Each chore is colored the same color.

 To add an additional chart for another person, right-click on the weekly schedule tab and select copy.
 Copy as many times as you want.
 Create one tab per family member.
 To add each person’s name, right-click on each tab and select “rename”.
 Type each family member’s name on each tab.
 To delete a person, right-click on a tab and select delete.